andrasq/node-restiq/Readme.md

 appended to the path in HTTP query string format (a `?` followed by '&'-separated name=value pairs, eg `?a=1&b=2`), or be in the request body in HTTP query string format or some other serialization format eg JSON or BSON.
-Restic knows about path params and on-path and in-body HTTP query params.
+Restiq knows about path params and on-path and in-body HTTP query params.

 The computation is composed of a series of steps (the "middleware stack"), each step a function taking the request, the response thus far, and a callback